Introducing – Some Big Ideas

 C. For a World That Hates and Fears Them

 But the height of the superhuman hero in Golden Age prose sf was oddly enough, perhaps even by design, never going to have the broadest cultural appeal—as in beyond feverish white incel boys.
-Now granted, 1940’s “Slan” by A.E. van Vogt, published as a novel in 1946, was an instant hit with Golden Age readers, and it remains one of the most famous sf texts from that era.
+Still, 1940’s “Slan” by A.E. van Vogt, published as a novel in 1946, was an instant hit with Golden Age readers, and it remains one of the most famous sf texts from that era.

 This 200-page story introduced the titular Slans as what the SFE terms a “pariah elite,” a phrase coined by critic Roz Kaveney “as shorthand for the common genre trope of a specifically gifted but also distrusted, feared, and/or persecuted minority.”
 Sound familiar?
 In Slan, this is presented as an offshoot mutant race who are all telepaths and must remain in hiding from a humanity that hates and fears them—but that is also envious of their inborn psi powers and superhuman physical traits, including an accelerated healing factor.
 The human world is effectively a police state seeking the Slans’ annihilation even as the persecuted try to save themselves and a bigoted world imperiled not just by humanity’s “racial” hatred but that of another mutant faction, what one could easily call a “brotherhood of evil mutants.”